jklewa/data-with-babish/README.md

 2. Start Jupyter on [http://localhost:8888](http://localhost:8888) `jupyter notebook`
 3. Open `Babish Recipe Extract.ipynb` or `Babish Data Analysis.ipynb`

-**NOTE:** Be aware that `populate_babish_json.py` and `Babish Recipe Extract.ipynb` will make **LOTS** of network calls to the official bingingwithbabish.com website.
+**NOTE:** Be aware that `Babish Recipe Extract.ipynb` will make **LOTS** of network calls to the official bingingwithbabish.com website.
 Calls are cached and rate limited but please be very considerate and only run them if absolutely necessary.

 ### Tests
 Tests covering [recipe_parser.py](ibdb/recipe_parser.py) are located in the [tests/](tests/) directory and can be run using [pytest](https://docs.pytest.org/en/latest/).